Dropped Kerb Cost

 Labour Costs and Timescales

 Your local council may appoint an approved contractor to carry out the work for you, or some councils may let you choose your own contractor, but you will usually need to get them approved by the council before the work starts.
-If they do allow you to pick, you’ll need to make sure the contractor is on their approved list before work begins.

-Where the council supplies the contractor, you’ll pay the council’s fixed schedule.
-In areas that let you appoint your own, costs are quoted per job under a street-works permit rather than a simple day rate.
-Some kerbs may take longer to drop, and so will wind up costing more in labour costs than others.
+- If Privately Appointed - In areas that let you appoint your own, costs are quoted per job under a street-works permit rather than a simple day rate.
+Some kerbs may take longer to drop, so they will wind up costing more in labour than others.

 Can driveway installers usually sort out getting a kerb dropped or is that something the homeowner needs to do?